-Note 21: Organizing an Astronomy Club
+Astro Note G1 - Organizing an Astronomy

+Club

 You and several others with an interest in astronomy have decided to form an astronomy club.
 How do you proceed?
-This brief note provides an outline.
-Also see Astro Note 6, Club Constitution and Bylaws, for suggestions on writing the formal, guiding documents of your new club.
+Where do you begin?
+This brief note provides an some guidance and suggestions.
+Also see Astronote G2, Club Constitution and Bylaws, for suggestions on writing the formal, guiding documents of your new club.

-Publicity
+Publicity:

 Your first task is to let the community know that you are forming an astronomy club.
-There are probably many others in your area who share your interest and would like to join -- and would be willing to help!
-Besides the obvious notice in the local paper (try to get it run 3 or 4 times over two weeks), contact science teachers and principals of local schools.
-They may have an interest or have students that might be interested in astronomy.
+There are probably many others in your area who share your interest and would like to join - and would be willing to help!
+Besides the obvious notice in the local paper (try to get it run 3 or 4 times over two weeks), contact science teachers and principals of local schools and colleges.
+They may have a personal interest in astronomy or have students that might be interested in astronomy.
 Often, teachers are looking for opportunities to enrich their students' activities beyond the textbook and can be enthusiastic supporters of a new club.
 Local radio and TV weather people can also be a help in "getting the word out."
 A park district may let you hold a star party to attract prospective members, and they can help publicize the event, too.

 Try to design an attractive poster that announces the first meeting.
-Make it attractive and keep it to 8x10 inches or so in size.
+Make it attractive, color draws attention, and keep it to 8x10 inches or so in size.
 Local libraries, including those in schools, will usually cooperate and let you post an organization announcement on a community information bulletin board.
 Merchants, especially those dealing in science related products, may also let you place a poster in a store window or on a counter.
 Be sure to get the announcements out with plenty of lead time before the first meeting.

 After you have organized, continue to publicize your activities.
-You will always get new members, even after years of operation, who will have heard of the club only recently.
-Register your organization and a point of contact with your local library and chamber of commerce so that casual inquiries will be passed along.
+You will continue to get new members, even after years of operation They will have heard of the club only recently.
+Register your organization and a point of contact with your local library and chamber of commerce so that casual inquiries can be passed along.

-Meetings
+Meetings:

-Most clubs try to meet on a monthly basis.
-It is most convenient to meet at a fixed time and place each month for business and general information exchange and have observing "star parties" on floating dates depending on lunar phase and weather.
-You can more easily schedule a meeting room for fixed dates, also.
+Most clubs meet on a monthly basis.
+It is most convenient to meet at a fixed time and place each month for business, presentations, and general information exchange, and to have observing "star parties" on floating dates depending on the lunar phase and the weather.
+It is also easier to schedule a meeting room for fixed dates.

 Meeting rooms can be found at schools, colleges, libraries, churches or, if you have one available, a planetarium or observatory.
-It is important that the meeting time and place be fixed so that members get in the habit of reserving, say, the first Wednesday of each month for the club meeting.
+It is important that the meeting time and place be fixed so that members get in the habit of reserving, say, the first Friday of each month for the club meeting.
 Regular meeting dates help keep attendance high.